Lubbock student travels 800 miles for Visa

 “It’s a really special instrument,” Cardona said.
 “The sound is very beautiful.
 You can play a diversity of sounds.”

-The freshman said it has been his dream to study music at Texas Tech.
+The freshman said it had been his dream to study music at Texas Tech.

 “My violin professor in Juarez is studying here too, so he told me about the professor and school of music in general, and also the university.
 It is very cool,” Cardona said.

-However, there was a time he wasn’t sure his dream would become a reality.
-He said he had all his papers together to attend Texas Tech as an international student, but didn’t have a Visa.
+However, there was a time he was not sure his dream would become a reality.
+He said he had all his papers together to attend Texas Tech as an international student but did not have a Visa.

 “The consulates in Mexico were closed,” Cardona said.

-Cardona travelled more than 800 miles to another consulate after making an appointment in Guadalajara.
+Cardona traveled more than 800 miles to another consulate after making an appointment in Guadalajara.

 “My mother passed away like four months ago by coronavirus,” Cardona said.